-1. What type of business is eligible for a loan from WorldBusiness Capital, Inc. (WBC)?
+1. What type of business project or financial institution is eligible for a loan from WorldBusiness Capital, Inc. (WBC)?

 WBC is a commercial finance company and direct lender that offers long-term loans for middle market businesses and projects with an existing or planned international aspect to their operations such as cross-border trade or direct investment.
-Our borrowers generally have annual revenue in the range of $10 million to $150 million.
+Our business and project borrowers generally have annual revenue in the range of $10 million to $200 million.
+Our financial institution borrowers generally have total assets in the range of $25 million to $500 million.
 We focus on lending to businesses in the following sectors: manufacturing, distribution, logistics, transportation, agribusiness, food processing, packaging, franchising, renewables, and equipment leasing.

 All borrowers must have some form of U.S. affiliation: